Qiskit/RFCs/0023-executor-primitive.md

 ## Design Proposal

-The intent of the following listing is to demonstrate how a user could leverage the new low-level interface to implement a client-side basic estimator.
+The intent of the following listing is to demonstrate how a user could leverage the new interface to implement a client-side basic estimator.

 ```python
 from qiskit_ibm_runtime import QiskitRuntimeService, Session, NoiseLearner